isaacgarza/dev-stack/README.md

 # dev-stack
 > A powerful development stack management tool built in Go for streamlined local development automation.

-> **🎉 Migration Complete**: dev-stack has successfully migrated from Python to a pure Go implementation with enhanced performance, comprehensive CLI features, and no external language dependencies.

 ## Overview

 **dev-stack** is a modern CLI tool that helps you quickly set up, manage, and tear down development environments with consistent configurations across your team.
 Built in Go for performance and reliability, it provides a unified interface for managing Docker-based development stacks.